Strategy Synthesis in POMDPs via Game-Based Abstractions: Discussion

 Game-based abstraction successfully prunes the state space of MDPs by merging similar states.
 By adding an adversary that assumes the worst-case state, a PG is obtained.
-In general, this turns the POMDP at hand into a partially observable PG, which remains intractable.
+In general, abstraction turns the POMDP at hand into a partially observable PG, which remains intractable.
 However, splitting according to observational equivalence leads to a fully observable PG.
-PGs can be analyzed by black-box algorithms as implemented, \eg in \prismgames, which also returns an optimal scheduler.
+PGs can be analyzed by black-box algorithms as implemented, \eg in \prismgames, which also returns an optimal strategy.
 The strategy from the PG can be applied to the POMDP, which yields the actual (higher) safety level.

-In general, the abstraction can be too coarse; however, in the examples above, we have shown successfully that the game-based abstraction is not too coarse if one makes some assumptions about the POMDP.
+In general, the abstraction can be too coarse; however, in the examples above, we have successfully shown that the game-based abstraction is not too coarse if one makes some assumptions about the POMDP.
 These assumptions are often naturally fulfilled by motion planning scenarios.

-The assumptions from Sect.~\ref{ssec:problem_statement} can be relaxed in several respects: Our method naturally extends to \emph{multiple opponents}.
+The assumptions from Sect.~\ref{ssec:problem_statement} can be relaxed in several respects: Our method naturally extends to \emph{multiple moving obstacles}.
 We restricted the method to a single controllable agent, but if information is shared among multiple agents, the method is applicable also to this setting.
 If information sharing is restricted, special care has to be taken to prevent information leakage.
-Richer classes of behavior for the opponents, including non-deterministic choices, are an important area for future research.
-This would lead to partially observable PGs, and game-based abstraction would yield three-player games.
-As two sources of non-determinism are uncontrollable, both the opponents and the abstraction could be controlled by Player~2, thus yielding a PG again.
+Richer classes of behavior for the obstacles, including non-deterministic choices, are an important area for future research.
+Non-deterministic moving obstacles, for instance, lead to partially observable PGs, and game-based abstraction yields three-player games.
+As two sources of non-determinism are uncontrollable, both the obstacles and the abstraction can be controlled by Player~2, thus yielding a PG again.

-Supporting a richer class of temporal specifications is another option: \prismgames{} supports a probabilistic variant of alternating (linear-) time logic extended by rewards and trade-off analysis.
-Using the same abstraction technique as we have presented, a larger class of properties thus can be analyzed.
+Supporting a richer class of specifications is another option: \prismgames{} supports a probabilistic variant of alternating (linear-) time logic extended by rewards and trade-off analysis.
+With the same abstraction technique presented here, a larger class of properties can be analyzed.
 However, care has to be taken when combining invariants and reachability criteria arbitrarily, as they involve under- and over-approximations.

 Our method can be generalized to POMDPs for other settings.
 We use the original problem statement on the graph only to motivate the correctness.
 The abstraction can be lifted (as indicated by Def.~\ref{def:abstract_pg}), for refinement, however, a more refined argument for correctness is necessary.